angular/angular/aio/content/guide/component/component-usage-conditional-content-projection.md

 ## Add `<ng-container>` to template

-1. In the template that accepts an `ng-template` element, use an `<ng-container>` element to render the template.
+1. In the template that accepts an `ng-template` element, use an `ng-container` element tag to render the template.

     <code-example format="html" header="Create ng-container" language="html">